Hiking in Sleeping Giant Provincial Park

 If you’re looking for an awesome place to go hiking in Ontario then head north to Thunder Bay!
 Here you’ll find one of the best Ontario Parks, Sleeping Giant Provincial Park, and one of the best hikes in Ontario for awesome views.
 Hiking Sleeping Giant Provincial Park should be on every outdoor enthusiast bucket list.
 If it’s epic clifftop views you’re after or a little slice of European adventure right here in Ontario then start planning your Northern Ontario road trip today.

 Sleeping Giant Provincial Park

-Once named Sibley Park, for the peninsula its one, Sleeping Giant Provincial Park is located an hour east of Thunder Bay.
-Set on the tip of the Sibley Peninsula which juts out of the northern shore of Lake Superior, its home to a wealth of wildlife, nearly 200 bird species, and the grand Boreal Forest.
+Once named Sibley Park, for the peninsula it’s on, Sleeping Giant Provincial Park is located an hour east of Thunder Bay.
+Set on the point of the Sibley Peninsula which juts out of the northern shore of Lake Superior, the park is home to a wealth of wildlife, nearly 200 bird species, and the grand Boreal Forest.

 Many ask, ‘why is it called Sleeping Giant?’
 If you’ve ever seen it from afar, like from Thunder Bay, then you’d know.
 The tip of the peninsula where the park sits literally looks like a giant laying down.
 And like so many grand Ontario natural wonders, like Ouimet Canyon, there’s a story behind the giant.

 One legend tells of a giant named Nanabosho, son of the west wind, Kabeyun.
 While sitting on the beach one day he discovered silver.
 And afraid for his people, he made them bury it at the end of the Sibley Peninsula.